© Crown copyright 2017

 - duty (if payable)

 This is the value for duty (if payable) and VAT.
 If the vehicle is imported within 1 month of purchase, we usually use the price paid overseas plus transport and insurance costs.
 Otherwise we normally use the wholesale value in the UK.
 In some cases, when using wholesale value, we’ll make an allowance for left hand drive vehicles.

-When converting the price paid from foreign currency into Sterling, we’ll use the rate of exchange in force at the time the documents are presented.
+When converting the price paid from foreign currency into pound sterling, we’ll use the rate of exchange in force at the time the documents are presented.

-There are specific conditions you need to know about for importing vehicles into the UK, even if it is just for personal use.
+There are specific conditions you need to know about for importing vehicles into the UK, even if it’s just for personal use.